jwodicka/BeipMU/Documentation/Triggers.md

     pages,

-This will make Beipmu match “pages, “.
+This will make BeipMu match "pages, ".
 This is a simple trigger that just looks for text, like you'd see in the main window.

 In the "Appearance" tab, tick the check box for “Change Foreground” - We'll go through the options in more detail later on - For now, You can use the Foreground button to pick a colour for your text if you like, or leave it as the default.
 Optionally on the right you can select **bold**, *Italic*, _Underline_, ~Strikeout~ or Flashing.
 Or any ***combination*** you like.
 Optionally you can change the background colour, and even the font.